kento-mc/evolve-cli/index.md

 evolve new
 ```

 The user is then prompted to give their project a name and it creates two directories for the backend and frontend repositories and installs the necessary dependencies.
-The user is then prompted for user credentials for the Wordpress installation - username, password, and email address.
+The user is then prompted for user credentials for the WordPress installation - username, password, and email address.

 And that’s it!
 The user can then view the new frontend client at localhost:3000, which has a very simple, single page:
 ![fig 1](/images/001.png)